byteford/homeauto/Readme.md

 anywhere you see `URL` change to your instance url (or localhost if not remote) anywhere you see `NAME` change to a username (no spaces)

-## 0. Pull down the `start` branch which has the boiler plate code in it
+## 0. Setup Info

+On the playground day go to `https://lab.devopsplayground.org/`

 open